TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Introduction

 \section{Introduction}

-Code translation transforms program from one programming language to another while maintaining its original functionality.
-It is valuable for cross-language migration, enabling organizations to shift their code bases to newer languages for better performance~\cite{DBLP:conf/euromicro/HaugelandNSC21, 9678878, 7273801}.
-It also helps modernize legacy systems by rewriting them in languages that improve maintainability and scalability during system refactoring~\cite{DBLP:journals/corr/abs-2004-10724, DBLP:conf/euromicro/HaugelandNSC21,DBLP:conf/kbse/NitinARK22}.
-Additionally, in large companies using multiple languages, code translation enhances interoperability and boosts programmer efficiency.
-Therefore, automated code translation techniques are essential for accelerating migration, reducing costs, and improving development efficiency.
+Code translation aims at transforming the code from one programming language (\ie{} source program) to another (\ie{} target program) while still preserving the same functionality.
+Code translation is prevalent in software development and maintenance, given the needs of performance optimization~\cite{9678878, 7273801}, system modernization~\cite{DBLP:journals/corr/abs-2004-10724, DBLP:conf/euromicro/HaugelandNSC21}, or technology transitions.
+While manually performing code translation can be time-consuming and error-prone, various automated code translation techniques (\ie{} transpilers)~\cite{DBLP:conf/nips/RoziereLCL20, DBLP:conf/iclr/RoziereZCHSL22, DBLP:conf/iclr/SzafraniecRLLCS23,unitrans} have been proposed.

-Traditional rule-based code translation involves manually-written rules, which convert the source program into the program in the target language (\ie{} target program).
-However, such approaches require human experts to invest significant time and manual efforts in crafting rules, and the translated target program often suffers from poor readability and usability~\cite{DBLP:conf/nips/RoziereLCL20}.
-To address these issues, a series of learning-based code translation methods have been proposed to improve translation effectiveness~\cite{DBLP:conf/nips/RoziereLCL20, DBLP:conf/iclr/RoziereZCHSL22, DBLP:conf/iclr/SzafraniecRLLCS23}.
-These methods train models on large amounts of parallel data (\ie{} the pair of source and target program), allowing models to learn the translation patterns and mappings between different languages during training.
+Traditional rule-based code translation relies on manually written transformation rules to convert source code into target code~\cite{JavaToCSharp, cxgo, sharpen}.
+However, crafting these rules requires extensive effort, and the resulting target programs often suffer from poor readability and usability~\cite{DBLP:conf/nips/RoziereLCL20}.
+To address this issue, a series of learning-based code translation methods has been proposed to enhance translation quality~\cite{DBLP:conf/nips/RoziereLCL20, DBLP:conf/iclr/RoziereZCHSL22, DBLP:conf/iclr/SzafraniecRLLCS23}.
+These methods train models on large amounts of parallel data (\ie{} paired source and target programs), enabling the models to learn translation patterns and mappings between different languages.
 However, high-quality parallel data for training is often scarce in practice~\cite{DBLP:conf/iclr/RoziereZCHSL22, DBLP:conf/eacl/AhmadCRC23, DBLP:conf/emnlp/XieNFR23}, and the process of model training is also very time-consuming.
-For example, training the TransCoder model requires 32 V100 GPUs over 12 days~\cite{DBLP:conf/nips/RoziereLCL20}.
+For example, training the \transcoder{} model requires 32 V100 GPUs for 12 days~\cite{DBLP:conf/nips/RoziereLCL20}.